Behind every great SEO strategy stands a great blog.

-Blogs.
-They’re a funny concept.
-Although everyone knows they’re imperative, many still aren’t aware of exactly why blogging is important.
-Or how detrimental they can be when managed incorrectly!
+Everyone with a website knows they’re important, but many still aren’t aware of exactly why blogging is important.
+Or how detrimental they can be when their blogs lack execution.

 Whether you have a blog or you’re thinking about introducing one, it’s vital that you blog right, and know what it takes to do so.

 We’re going in strong here to begin with, this is a big point.
 I would even say this is in our top 3!